MajkiiWasTaken/GPush/README.md

 .idea
 ```

-This prevents GitPush from wasting time scanning dependency folders and build output directories.
+This prevents GPush from wasting time scanning dependency folders and build output directories.

 ---